Updated: Nov 1, 2021

 The rectangular colony was enclosed by strong defensive walls with corners at the sites of today's cathedral, north-east corner of King's Square, the junction of Brunswick Road and Parliament Street, and close to the bottom of Barbican Road.
 Gates were placed in the middle of each length of wall, and the main roads within the colony formed a cross between them (mostly – the road from the south gate was stopped short of the centre by a forum).
 The Romans commonly built outside colonial walls, and it is known that a significant riverside development was established beyond the west wall.

 Although an important Roman centre – one of only three Roman colonies in early Roman Britain – Glevum was left to ruin after the Romans abandoned Britain in the early-5th century.
-When the Saxons, from whom the name Gloucester originates, repopulated the site in the 10th century, the few Roman structures still standing became mostly quarries and did not long survive.
+When the Saxons, from whom the name Gloucester originates, re-established the site as a major centre in the 10th century, the few Roman structures still standing became mostly quarries and did not long survive.

 During the Saxon period the main walls still stood, as did the Roman riverside quay wall in lower Westgate.
 The principal Roman streets – the four gates – also survived.
 Even then, Westgate Street was re-established on a new line slightly north of its Roman ancestor, through the colonnade of a pair of Roman public buildings, the ten metre (thirty foot) columns of which "survived for many centuries."
 Southgate Street too is slightly different from its Roman ancestor, having been extended by the Saxons through the site of the Roman forum to meet the other gate streets at The Cross.
 Other than the four gates, Gloucester's street pattern today is entirely Saxon and later.